snickers54/application-assessment/README.md

   };
 }
 ```

+However, and I hope you'll read that, I'm not totally against Javascript, it's a good thing to have the same language client and server side and easy to use and now cool on the frontend.
+But In my opinion it would be more interesting to use Javascript, like Ruby to make quick prototype.
+And many big companies have then switched to languages more adapted to scaling, performance and maintenance.
+That's only my opinion though and I like to share my technical thoughts.

 ## Steps
 I'm going to do a RESTfull API, there is no real standard but more best practices, I will keep it simple.
 I don't know in which environment you will deploy this (If you do), so don't forget to install these tools **OR USE THE DOCKER IF YOU CAN**:

 * **npm**
+* **mongodb**

 I started by installing the expressjs : `npm install express --save`
 Then Mongoosejs : `npm install mongoose --save`